Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 What Sleeping Positions, Exercise Routines, and Hair Styling Tips are Good Following a FUT Transplant?

-Proper sleeping habits, exercise routines, and hair styling practices play a crucial role in ensuring a smooth recovery and optimal hair growth after a FUT transplant.
-Following the right precautions minimizes the risk of damaging newly transplanted grafts and promotes better healing.
+Proper sleeping habits, exercise routines, and hair styling practices play a crucial role in ensuring a smooth recovery and healthy hair growth after a FUT transplant.
+Following the right precautions minimizes the risk of damaging newly transplanted grafts and protects the grafts during healing.

 Post-operative care, including proper head positioning, avoiding excessive sweating, and gentle hair care, significantly impacts graft survival and overall transplant success according to An international expert consensus statement focusing on pre and post hair transplantation care (2023).

-Dr. Mehmet Göker from Vera Clinic advises “Patients should be mindful of their sleeping and exercise routines after a hair transplant.
-The first few weeks are critical, and simple adjustments like sleeping with an elevated head position and avoiding
+Dr. Emin Gül from Vera Clinic advises “Patients should be mindful of their sleeping and exercise routines after a hair transplant.
+The first few weeks are critical, and simple adjustments like sleeping with an elevated head position and avoiding strenuous activity protect the grafts.“

 What Is the Origin of FUT Hair Transplants?